 ILP might be a good fit for you —learn how it works here

-While International Language Programs (ILP) is not affiliated with The Church of Jesus Christ of Latter Day Saints, a lot of our volunteers are LDS.
-No matter what country you are living in, you will be able to go to an LDS church!
+While International Language Programs (ILP) is not affiliated with The Church of Jesus Christ of Latter Day Saints, a lot of our volunteers are members of that faith.
+No matter what country you are living in, there are wards or branches you can attend for the Church of Jesus Christ.

 However, living in China or Russia does mean following rules about sharing your beliefs.